Frequently Asked Questions

 Let me explain this further; a polygraph test should only ever be used to gain the truth about one issue.
 Only one.
 Each question should be regarding the specific issue.
 This way, if the subject answers dishonestly on any of the questions he will fail the entire test because all the questions are related to that one, single issue.

-We are a professional polygraph examiners and only conduct examinations in accordance with testing procedures and protocols recognized by the American Polygraph Association.
+Our professional polygraph examiners will only conduct examinations in accordance with testing procedures and protocols recognised by the American Polygraph Association.
 We will not conduct substandard examinations.
 A properly conducted polygraph examination will result in accuracy rates of 95 to 98 percent whereas an improperly conducted examination will result in accuracy rates that are no better than the flip of a coin.
+If you are told it is 100% accurate then there is something not quite right as any scientific test must consider variance.

 Each session can take anywhere from 90 minutes to three hours to complete, but to answer the initial question ‘No, the price does not vary according to the number of questions asked’, because we will only ask the amount of questions needed to ensure an accurate result.